nmtri881994/learningCalendarBackend/README.md

 5. Deploy the war file ./target/learning_calendar_backend-0.0.1-SNAPSHOT.war on Tomcat Server version 8 or later, set HTTP port: 8080.
 **If you want to edit, research or reuse the code, you can open project by IntelliJ IDEA version 2016.3 or above.
 Configure Tomcat server,

-Now you can look over the application's APIS through Swagger UI at http://localhost:8080/swagger-ui.html
+Now you can look over the application's APIs through Swagger UI at http://localhost:8080/swagger-ui.html

 ## Note
 This is my graduate project at university and according to the real requirements of Danang Vocational Training College,